peppertech/vdomtraining/README.md

 ## Additional Resources
 A series of videos using this sample project, are available from this [YouTube playlist](https://www.youtube.com/playlist?list=PLnADbF0cZL0DiIzNQmRJJ950mStthbpbR)

 Note: Release 1.0.0 of this project was used for the first 6 videos in the above YouTube playlist.
-The Main branch code will be slightly different than was we originally shown.
+The Main branch code will be slightly different than what was originally shown.